Nubescope/react-native-facebook-keyframes/README.md

     - run `npm install`
     - run `react-native run-ios`

-If it doesn't work, open and run the project in xCode.
+If it doesn't work, open and run the project using xCode.

 ## TODOS